JohnTelford/rstblog/source/av.rst

 Testla's Elon Musk
 ------------------

-   I think Tesla CEO Elon Musk is the best salesman, ringmaster, poster child, con, etc.. for the AV Hype Cycle [#]_.
-Some of Musk’s statements are contrary to the SAE J3016 Six Levels Of Driving Automation.
+   I think Tesla CEO Elon Musk is the best car salesman, ringmaster, poster child, con, etc.. for the AV Hype Cycle [#]_.
+Some of Musk’s statements are contrary to the SAE J3016 Six Levels Of Driving Automation, and reality.

 First Look at Tesla’s Holiday Software Update [#]_